 Not gonna lie, Ikebukuro is the freakin’ best.

-Animate Honmise – An 8-9 floor Anime/Manga paradise and main store of the nation wide chain; this brand new building is a little off from Sunshine Doori (サンシャイン通) to the left if you’re coming from the station.
+Animate Honmise – An 8-9 floor Anime/Manga paradise and main store of the nation wide chain.
+This brand new building is a little off from Sunshine Doori (サンシャイン通).
+It’s right to the left if you’re coming from the station.

 The Pokemon Center – Hub for Pokemon lovers the world over located inside the shopping complex Sunshine City (サンシャインシティ).

 Swallowtail Butler Cafe – Literally what it sounds like.
 A Butler cafe.
 You can check out my review of Swallowtail on my other blog here.
 Definitely go to this one, not the competitor in Shibuya.
 Reservations are required!!

 Sunshine Doori – A road filled with multiple entertainment outlets.
 It also has many alleys branching off of it that contain even more specialty shops.